-23 Top-Rated Products for Kickstarting a Clean Beauty Routine
+23 Top-Rated Products for Kick-Starting a Clean Beauty Routine

 Kevin Murphy Leave In Repair

-Through an initiative with EcoHeads, this haircare brand is offering innovative showerheads to salons, which will allow them to save up to 98 gallons of water in a single basin, and use up to 65% less water than regular showerheads.
+Through an initiative with EcoHeads, this hair-care brand is offering innovative showerheads to salons, which will allow them to save up to 98 gallons of water in a single basin, and use up to 65 percent less water than regular showerheads.

-Available at Select Hair Salons
+Available at select hair salons

 Photo: